ElboraiSoftware/SharedBuildProps/README.md

 - Directory.Build.props, ensure common assembly authorship information
 - TheSolutionName.sln.DotSettings, Resharper solution-wide config
 - LICENSE.txt, a "Free use, No derivatives" license
+- nuget.config, config to use private nuget packages, requires credentials

 ## How to use